Interoperable

 How do I get started as a developer?

 Install our SDK: npm install @wonderland/interop-addresses.
-See docs for implementation examples.
+For implementation examples and guides, see the Interop SDK documentation.

 What if a name resolves to different addresses?

-The standard includes 4-byte checksums calculated over the binary format.
+The Interoperable Name specification includes 4-byte checksums calculated over the resolved Interoperable Address.
 If a name resolves to a different address or there's an error, the checksum won't match and will alert about the problem.
 Checksums help prevent errors and detect inconsistencies in resolution.